ale-uy/DataScience/README.md

 #### Perform Models Regression and Classification (Models)

 1. `Models.perform_model(df, target, type_model='linear')`: This method fits a specified type of regression model to the provided data.
 It supports linear, logistic, Poisson, and robust linear regression models.
-The results of the regression are printed, and the model is returned. *type_model* = 'linear' (default), 'logit', 'poisson', 'robust'.
+The results of the regression are printed, and the model is returned. *type_model* = 'linear' (default), 'logit', 'robust'.

 ## Module [ml.py](): Data Modeling